lapidesd/wetted_channels_from_space/README.md

 * Colab_notebooks: a directory of Jupyter notebooks written in Google Colab

-  * wetted_channel_random_forest_data_preparation: notebook used to prepare training data for random forest model to predict whether a stream reach is wet or dry from RapidEye satellite imagery bands
+  * wetted_channel_random_forest_data_preparation: notebook used to prepare training data for random forest model to predict whether a stream reach is wet or dry from RapidEye satellite imagery bands.
+This notebook cannot be run without access to the RapidEye imagery.

   * wetted_channel_random_forest.ipynb: notebook training random forest model, exploring model accuracy, and producing model outcomes